yusdacra/nix-cargo-integration/README.md

 # nix-cargo-integration

-Library to easily and effortlessly integrate Cargo projects with Nix.
+Easily and effortlessly integrate Cargo projects with Nix.

 - Uses [dream2nix](https://github.com/nix-community/dream2nix) to build Cargo packages and provide a development shell.
 - Has sensible defaults, and strives to be compatible with Cargo.
 - Aims to offload work from the user; comes with useful configuration options.

-NOTE: `nix-cargo-integration` should work with any Nix version above 2.4+, but the experience may not be smooth if you aren't using the newest version of Nix.
+- It's a [flake-parts](https://github.com/hercules-ci/flake-parts) module, so you can easily include it in existing Nix code that also use `flake-parts`.

 ## Documentation